Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: The case of Bernoulli outcomes

 This, together with the product form of the likelihood \eqref{eq:no:2.3} and the assumed independence of the priors $\pi$, allows then for an easy computation of the joint posterior distribution for $ \left( \bftheta _{0}, \bftheta _{1}, \ldots , \bftheta _{K} \right) $ for any $i. $ The density $ p_{\pi}\left( \theta _{0}, \theta _{1}, \ldots , \theta _{K} \vert D_{i,k}^{*} \right) $ becomes the product of $ K+1 $ \textit{Beta}-densities.
 For example, posterior probabilities of the form $\P_{\pi} \left( \bftheta _{k} = \bftheta_{\vee} \big\vert D_{n} \right)$, or posterior distributions for pairwise differences of the type $ \bftheta _{k}- \bftheta _{0} $ or $ \bftheta _{k}- \bftheta _{l},$ can be computed numerically, in practice either by numerical integration as in \textcite{Jacob2016}, or by performing Monte Carlo sampling from this distribution; see also \textcite{Zaslavsky2012}.
 In our numerical examples in Section 3 we have applied this latter possibility.

 While Rule 1 may at least temporarily inactivate some less successful treatment arms and thereby close them off from further accrual, this closure need not be final.
-As long as a treatment arm is in dormant state, the posterior for the corresponding parameter $\bftheta _{k}$ remains fixed.
+As long as a treatment arm is in the dormant state, the posterior for the corresponding parameter $\bftheta _{k}$ remains fixed.
 In contrast, with the accrual of participants to active treatment arms still continuing, the posteriors for their parameters can be expected to become less and less dispersed.
 As a consequence, returns from dormant to active state tend to become increasingly rare.

-\textbf{Thompson's rule.} Rule 1 has much similarity with Thompson's rule (\textcite{thompson1933likelihood}, see also, e.g., \textcite{Thall2015StatisticalCI}, \textcite{Villar2015}).
-In its standard version, this algorithm randomizes new patients to different treatment arms $k,0 \leq k \leq K,$ directly according to the posterior probabilities $\P_{\pi} \left( \bftheta _{k} = \bftheta_{\vee} \big\vert D_{n} \right)$, updating the values of these probabilities as described above.
+\textbf{Thompson's rule.} Rule 1 has much similarity with Thompson's rule (\textcite{thompson1933likelihood}, see also, e.g., \textcite{Thall2015StatisticalCI}, \textcite{Villar2015}), and both can be viewed as particular versions of \textit{response-adaptive randomization} (RAR) designs (\textcite{chow2008adaptive}).
+In its standard version, this Thompson's rule randomizes new patients to different treatment arms $k,0 \leq k \leq K,$ directly according to the posterior probabilities $\P_{\pi} \left( \bftheta _{k} = \bftheta_{\vee} \big\vert D_{n} \right)$, updating the values of these probabilities as described above.
 Fractional versions of Thompson's rule use probability weights for this purpose, based on powers $\left(\P_{\pi} \left( \bftheta _{k} = \bftheta_{\vee} \big\vert D_{n} \right)\right)^{\kappa},$ with $0 \leq \kappa \leq 1$, normalized into probabilities by dividing such terms by their sum over different values of $k$.
 Thus, for $\kappa=0$, the randomization is symmetric to all $K+1$ treatments, and its adaptive control mechanism becomes stronger with increasing $\kappa$.
 We return to considering Thompson's rule in Section \ref{section:simulation}, in the context of the simulation experiments described there.